oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 | i32          | Integer | Signed 32 bit integer, value must be between ... and ...
 | u\<*n*\>     | Integer | Unsigned integer or bit field of \<*n*\> bits, value must be between 0 and 2^\<*n*\> - 1.

-* *Note: There is currently no referenceable standard for JSON Schema.
-When one is available, it will* *be referenced as an authoritative source of semantic validation keywords.*
+* *Note: There is currently no formal standard for JSON Schema.
+When it is available as an Internet RFC, it will* *be referenced as an authoritative source of semantic validation keywords.*

 #### 3.2.1.6 Pattern